rajiur/nlp-ner-project/README.md

-It was a task (assignment) for Natural Language Processing Course.
+It was a task (assignment) for Natural Language Processing Course (Spring 2020).
-The task was to implement a named entity recognizer using Conditional Random Fields (CRFs) in Python.
+The task was to implement a Named Entity Recognizer (NER) using Conditional Random Fields (CRFs) in Python.

 The main steps followed to achieve the goal of this assignment were: